kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Stable Components Can Observe New Dependencies
+## Stable Components Can Observe New Dependencies { #stable-components-new-dependencies }

 The `ValueOf<T>` mechanism is powerful because it avoids cascading refresh farther than necessary.